Washington eager for fresh start under new head coach Ron Rivera

 The 49ers, after taking pass-rush phenom Nick Bosa at No. 2 overall, zoomed from 4-12 in 2018 to 13-3 and a Super Bowl berth, and Washington is hoping for a similar turnaround in 2020.
 Young, whom Bosa mentored at Ohio State, was taken in the same slot — No. 2 overall — and becomes the fifth first-round pick on the team's defensive line.
 He registered 16.5 sacks and 21 tackles for a loss in 12 games with the Buckeyes in 2019, and he'll join former first-rounders Ryan Kerrigan (2011) and Montez Sweat (2019) in a three-man rotation as edge-rushers, though Young's well-documented ability to drop back in coverage presents unique opportunities to package all three at once.
 The interior is likewise solid behind former first-rounders Jonathan Allen (2017) and Daron Payne (2018).
 Washington hasn't had a top-10 defense, in either points or yards allowed, since 2009, but if it manages it in 2020, this talented front will be the main reason.

-Washington also revamped the secondary, picking up slot cornerback Kendall Fuller (whom they drafted in 2016), cornerback Ronald Darby and free safety Sean Davis in free agency and cutting loose 2019 starters Josh Norman, Quinton Dunbar and Montae Nicholson.
+Washington also revamped the secondary, picking up slot cornerback Kendall Fuller (whom they drafted in 2016) fellow corner Ronald Darby and free safety Sean Davis in free agency and cutting loose 2019 starters Josh Norman, Quinton Dunbar and Montae Nicholson.
 This unit was picked apart on third-down conversions in 2019 (NFL-worst 48.9 percent), and the talent wasn't greatly upgraded, but Washington believes there is room for a major improvement in 2020, simply based on Young's influence on the pass rush.
+Davis didn't make the final roster after 2018 fourth-round pick Troy Apke outplayed him during training camp.

 The switch to a 4-3 alters the team's dynamic and needs at linebacker, but it was a mild surprise Washington didn't do much to upgrade here, other than signing veteran Thomas Davis Sr. and using a fifth-round pick on Michigan's Khaleke Hudson.
-It will be a big help to this group if Reuben Foster makes it all the way back from knee surgery, though that still appears an iffy bet.
+The team was hopeful that Reuben Foster would be ready to return from knee surgery, but he was placed on injured reserve prior to final cuts, so he will miss another season.
 This defense will probably play mostly nickel coverage anyway, with a slot cornerback and only two true linebackers.

 Del Rio saw his unit finish in the top three in the NFL in total defense in three of his last four seasons in the coordinator role, but while the talent level in Washington is trending up, getting this group to that echelon would be a surprise.

-Washington also may have landed on their 2020 kick and punt returner in Gibson, a versatile receiver/running back hybrid who averaged 28 yards per kickoff return for Memphis in 2019 and who has game-changing speed (a 4.39-second time in the 40-yard dash at the combine).
-The team will be looking for opportunities to get him the ball with room to maneuver, and punts and kickoffs might be his quickest route to getting on the field.
+Washington also may have landed their 2020 kick and punt returner in Gibson, a versatile receiver/running back hybrid who averaged 28 yards per kickoff return for Memphis in 2019 and who has game-changing speed (a 4.39-second time in the 40-yard dash at the combine).
+The team will be looking for opportunities to get him the ball with room to maneuver, but an increased role on offense may result in fewer opportunities to return kicks.

 Rivera accomplished his major offseason roster-related objectives, making a safe but smart draft pick (Young) at No. 2 overall, shedding himself of Williams' ample baggage, boosting the depth and versatility of the roster and providing some clarity — if a tad tenuous — at quarterback.
 Having last posted a 10-win season in 2012 and with just one playoff victory this century, Washington has eroded the trust of the fans, and winning them back won't be easy.
 But Washington is now a young and hungry team — two adjectives that haven't been used around this franchise in ages.
 Washington still has its work cut out to get out of the NFC East cellar — the Cowboys and Giants both appear to have gotten better this offseason, and the Eagles appear to have gotten no worse.
 But with a little luck and a lot of patience, 2020 could see Washington not only undergo a major identity change off of the field, but also make a major leap forward on it.